rdentato/tst/README.md

 ### How to Tag and Group Tests:

 1. **Defining Tags**:
-   - Use the `tsttags` macro at the beginning of your test file to define all the tags you plan to use.
+   - Add the tags to the `tstrun` function at the beginning of your test file to define all the tags you plan to use.
    - **Example**:
      ```c
-     tsttags(Group1, Group2, Group3)
+     tstrun("Title", Group1, Group2, Group3)
      ```

-2. **Enabling Command-Line Argument Parsing**:
-   - In your `main` function, use `tstsettags(argc, argv);`.
-This line parses command-line arguments to determine which tags are enabled or disabled.

-3. **Grouping Tests Using Tags**:
+2. **Grouping Tests Using Tags**:
    - Within `tstrun()`, use the `tstgroup` function in combination with the `tsttag` function to conditionally run specific blocks of tests based on the tags that are active.
    - `tsttag(TagName)` returns a boolean value indicating whether a specific tag is active.
    - **Examples**:
      ```c
-     tstrun() {
+     tstrun("Title", Group1, Group2, Group3) {
        tstgroup(tsttag(Group2) || tsttag(Group3)) {
          // This block will run only if either Group2 or Group3 is enabled.
        }